w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 runtime of the chain.
 Because of the efficiency of executing logic in a parachain, fees and deposits are about 1/10th of their respective value on the relay chain.

-These low fee levels mean that the Asset Hub is well suited for handling
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} balances and transfers as well as managing on-chain assets.
+These low fee levels mean that the Asset Hub is well suited for handling balances and transfers as well as managing on-chain assets.

 ### Collectives